BardsCode/BardBot/README.md

-# LolAccountVerification
+# BardBot WIP
-A library to verify the ownership of a League of Legend account to identify a discord user
+A multi-purpose Discord bot intented for self-hosting

+## Features

+- Linking a member's League of legend and Discord Account (WIP) see leagueAccounts.js
+- Tournament management: Bracket generator & self-registration (WIP) see tournament.js